NVIDIA/DALI/STYLE_GUIDE.md

 The same order should be maintained for Kernel template arguments.
 See [the example](dali/kernels/kernel.h) kernel implementation for details.

+The order of the arguments is following memcpy semantics.

 ### Documentation

 DALI uses Doxygen for C++ code documentation with Javadoc-styled comments: